siroky/cr/README.md

 It doesn't matter what the exact code style rules are (e.g. the infamous spaces vs. tabs discussion), what really matters is how consistently they're followed.
 With consistent code-style, it's easy to spot errors just based on visual "look" of the code.
 Or by simply noticing that something feels odd. **Consistency leads to error prevention.** Some things you are not able to express in the type system, however consistent follow through on conventions can partially make up for that.
 That's the main driver, but readability and understandability are important as well.

 - If not specified otherwise, follow industry code style standards of the language by default.
-- If two othings or operations are happening on single line, consider splitting into two lines, utilizing properly named variables.
-Length of a line is usually good indicator, the longer the line, the higher chance it does more than it should.
+- If two things or operations are happening on single line, consider splitting into two lines, utilizing properly named variables.
+Length of a line is usually good indicator, the longer the line, the higher the chance it does more than it should.
 - Instead of complex expressions, prefer a sequence of simple expressions with results in variables.
 To understand the algorithm, it then usually suffices to read the variable names like a story.
 - If methods are doing two things, consider splitting them into multiple methods.
 Size of a method is usually good indicator, the bigger the method, the higher chance it does too much.
 - Ordering of anything shouldn't be random, but should follow some logic.
 When adding a new thing, putting it as the last is almost always bad, rather consider the appropriate position among the other members.
 Related methods should usually be closer together, overoads should be close together.